 During these years I have created a base of knowledge in Computer Science that only increased my interest in research.
 At the beginning of my Master studies, my collaboration with the DTRS research group became stronger because I started to work in new lines of investigation.
 This has increased my knowledge, but at the same time my interest, in the broader field of Formal Methods for software systems, specially in machine learning and software testing.
 As a result, two papers were accepted in the 2019 editions of IWANN and SMC respectively.

 Finally, in 2019 I started my PhD on Computer Science, focused on the broad field of software testing.
-Specially, in the application of Information Theory to Software Testing.
+Specially, in the application of Information Theory and Artificial Intelligence to Software Testing.
 However, that was not my only research focus, and as a result of that I also have work in other fields.